shashankmp2004/OdooxNmit/Readme.md

 # Usage instructions will be added as the project develops
 ```

+## Admin step-up authentication

+For sensitive `/admin` pages, a recent password check is required even if you have a valid session cookie.
+When an admin navigates to any `/admin` route, they'll be redirected to `/auth/admin-verify` to re-enter their password.
+On success, a short-lived httpOnly cookie is set and access is granted for ~10 minutes.
+Closing the browser or waiting past that window will require re-verification.

+Environment requirements:
+- Ensure `NEXTAUTH_SECRET` is set.
+It is used to sign the reauth cookie.

 ## Project Structure
 ```
 # Project structure will be updated as development progresses